Administration order

 Continuous payment authority (CPA)

-These are sometimes also called ‘recurring payments'.
-The company will ask for the long number across your debit or credit card rather than for your bank details.
-They are
+Also known as 'recurring payments'.
+The company will ask for the long number across your debit or credit card rather than your bank details.
+CPA is often used for things like payday loans or gym memberships.

 Contents insurance